Greenhouse Software: Product

 Greenhouse provides a recruiting software as a service.
 Greenhouse sells annual licenses to companies, allowing them to use Greenhouse's software.
 Greenhouse collects into one dashboard the job seekers' applications from different routes like employment websites and referrals.
 Greenhouse is an open platform that uses an application programming interface (API) to facilitate the aggregation.
-From early on, the company was aiming to be a hub for recruiting applications and, as a result, it integrates with a large number of other SaaS products such as Zapier, Workato, HireView, Connectifier, and Clara Labs.
+From early on, the company was aiming to be a hub for recruiting applications and, as a result, it integrates with a large number of other SaaS products such as Zapier, Workato, HireVue, Connectifier, and Clara Labs.
 To determine which job posts are more effective, it allows companies to do A/B testing.
 Greenhouse lets companies create a uniform interview procedure so candidates can be judged based on the same rubric.
 It aggregates a candidate's resumes and interview feedback for comparison with the job opening's specifications.
 It allows companies to compare candidates against each other and to compare their hiring metrics against the industry standards.

+In 2025, Greenhouse announced Greenhouse Real Talent, a product that filters out fake or AI-generated applications that have been submitted.
+Greenhouse partnered with CLEAR to include identity verification within the product.